 About the author

-Christine DeSmet is the author of two cozy mystery series: Mischief in Moonstone novella series, and the Fudge Shop Mystery Series (Publisher note: Deadly Fudge Divas will be coming out within the next month from Writers Exchange!).
+Christine DeSmet is the author of two cozy mystery series: Mischief in Moonstone novella series, and the Fudge Shop Mystery Series.
 Her novels are available from Writers Exchange Publishing.
 Christine is a distinguished faculty associate and teacher of fiction writing at University of Wisconsin-Madison where she also directs the annual summer Write-by-the-Lake Writer’s Workshop & Retreat.
 She is a member of Mystery Writers of America and Sisters in Crime.

 Her Writers Exchange Author page is: